 The placement of images is very important and is an art all in itself.
 The format of the horimono is highly specific, exact.
 The practice of learning the way all these body parts connect in the japanese tattoo is a large part of the journey towards becoming a japanese tattoo master.

 The pairings of images are either right or wrong.
 They are black and white.
 An artist who understands these pairings will never fail to pair correctly.
 Ignorance of the pairings will always result in work that does not make sense, work that is visual gibberish.

-Some Dallas tattoo artists have become highly enamored of the japanese culture, japanese art, and, ultimately- the Japanese tattoo.
+Some Dallas tattoo artists have become highly enamored of the japanese culture, Japanese art, and, ultimately, the Japanese art tattoo.
 It is a high point in the world of tattoo, very detailed, prolific, and staggering in size and proportion.